6 The R API: entry points for C code

 &nrx, y, &nry, &zero, z, &nrx FCONE FCONE);

 (Note there is no comma before or between the FCONE invocations.)
-It is strongly recommended that packages which call from C/C++ BLAS/LAPACK routines with character arguments adopt this approach: packages not using will fail to install as from R 4.3.0.
+It is strongly recommended that packages which call from C/C++ BLAS/LAPACK routines with character arguments adopt this approach: packages not using it will fail to install as from R 4.3.0.

 6.6.2 Fortran LOGICAL